rsanche4/AI-Projects/Twitterbot/README.txt

 ******************************************************************************************
 Design and Code: Rafael Sanchez

-NetGirl is a Twitter Bot who posts random thoughts on machines and computer architecture.
+Aliza is a Chatter Bot who posts random thoughts on machines and computer architecture, as well as the universe.

-She was written using Tweepy and Markovify to learn from a corpus of data and generate sentences.
+She was written using Tweepy and Markovify  to learn from a corpus of data and generate sentences (thoughts), as well as my own parser for her direct reply functionality and chatbot functions when people talk to her.

+Aliza will go to sleep after a certain amount of time, follow people back, reply to them, favorite certain tweets related to computing and the inspiration for her, Lain Iwakura.